beautyjoy/beautyjoy.github.io/sigcse-csp-forum/register.md

 ### Register to Attend

-Please register to attend below or here: [https://bjc.link/cspforum19signup](https://bjc.link/cspforum19signup)
+Please register to attend here: [https://bjc.link/cspforum19signup](https://bjc.link/cspforum19signup)

 Please note that you also need to select this pre-symposium event in the SIGCSE conference registration process.